Benefits of Sponsoring Statues

 One-thousand Buddha statues, representing the one-thousand Buddhas of our fortunate eon, grace the Maitreya Hall in shrine cabinets next to the central statue of Maitreya.
 A $1,500 donation will sponsor one of these statues.
 A name of your choice will be displayed on a plaque in the Maitreya Center.

 The ten-foot statue of White Tara that will grace the Maitreya Center is now complete.
 This White Tara statue and the ten-foot Guru Padmasambhava statue, which currently resides in the KTC Stupa, will flank the main statue of Bodhisattva Maitreya.
 It is most auspicious that we will have a White Tara statue, as she is the protector of long life.

 The image on the left is the model Tara statue from the artisans in Nepal!
 Join us to help sponsor this precious statue of White Tara.
 For each $1,500 donation, you may submit one name of your choice (living or deceased) to appear on a plaque displayed in the Maitreya Center.
-For donations of $3,000 or more, you may submit more than one name for a plaque.
+For donations of $3,000 or more, you may submit two names for a plaque.

 The Mahayana shrine hall is on the main level of the Maitreya Center, adjoining the Maitreya hall.
 It includes the Amitabha Buddha Shrine, the Medicine Buddha Shrine, and the Bodhisattva Ksitigarbha Shrine.
 Each shrine represents an aspect of the Mahayana path.
 Amitabha Buddha, whose name means Limitless Light, vowed that he would not achieve enlightenment unless those who recite his name could be reborn in his pure land known as Ultimate Bliss.
 The Medicine Buddha made twelve great aspirations, such as to heal the ill, help the destitute, and free the oppressed from suffering.
 His pure land is known as Lapis Lazuli Light.
 Bodhisattva Ksitigarbha vowed not to enter nirvana until all the hell realms were emptied.
 Ksitigarbha holds a medicant staff and brilliant wish-fulfilling jewel to guide beings out of suffering.
 He also vowed to teach beings between the death of Buddha Shakyamuni and the appearance of the future buddha Maitreya.